top of page

 In an age where environmental concerns are paramount, portraying a company as environmentally responsible can lead to a more positive brand image.
 This, in turn, can attract more customers and investors.

-While it is true that submarine cables can have a low carbon footprint, it is also true that cable owners should not fall into the trap of making false claims about it.
+While it is true that submarine cables can have a low carbon footprint, it is also true that cable owners should not fall into the trap of making false claims about them.
 Many carriers and OTTs have implemented effective decarbonization programs, which should not lead to shortcuts in marketing campaigns that mislead the public by claiming inaccurate contributions to the transition to a low-carbon future without evidence.

 In July 2023 the Swiss Fairness Commission, the self-regulatory body of the advertising and communications industry, condemned the football’s world governing body FIFA for making false and misleading statements about the reduced environmental impact of the 2022 World Cup in Qatar 1.
 The tournament was marketed as the first fully carbon neutral tournament, and FIFA committed to reducing and offsetting the carbon emissions it would generate.